Xe/site/blog/my-homelab-2021-06-08.markdown

 src="https://platform.twitter.com/widgets.js" charset="utf-8"></script></center>

 [The nodes in the cluster are named after gods/supercomputers from Xenosaga and Xenoblade Chronicles.
-KOS-MOS was one of the protagonists in Xenosaga and Logos (speech, reason), Ontos (one who is, being) and Pneuma (breath, spirit) were the three cores of the Trinity Processor in Xenoblade Chronicles 2.
+KOS-MOS (a badass robot waifu with a laser sword and also the reincarnation of a biblical figure, Xenosaga is wild) was one of the protagonists in Xenosaga and Logos (speech, reason), Ontos (one who is, being) and Pneuma (breath, spirit) were the three cores of the Trinity Processor in Xenoblade Chronicles 2.
 The avatar you see in YouTube videos and VRChat resembles the in-game model for Pneuma.
 Alrest is another Xenoblade reference, but that is an excersize for the reader.](conversation://Mara/hacker)

 Building them was fairly straightforward.
 The process of building a PC has gotten really streamlined over the years and it really helped that I basically